A guide to switching Digital TV providers

 - access to your TV package in multiple rooms;

 - the ability to restart TV shows when you’ve missed the start; and

 - access to on-demand content.

-There are also additional benefits available from some providers - for example, Sky Q and Virgin Media’s TV box allow you to record up to four shows at one time, and watch a fifth, while Vodafone and Virgin Media both allow you to tune in Netflix directly on your TV box.
+There are also additional benefits available from some providers - for example, Sky Q and Virgin Media’s TV 360 box allow you to record up to six shows and watch a seventh, while Vodafone and Virgin Media both allow you to tune in Netflix directly on your TV box.

 All providers also have apps - of various quality - which allow you to watch TV on the move.
 This can be a really good benefit if you like to keep up to date on your viewing while you’re commuting or in a different room from the main TV.

 Each provider has its own TV box, which is what you’ll use to navigate through their TV services.
 Here’s what you can expect from each one:

 - The eir TV box has all the latest features like pause, rewind and record live TV, allowing you to record multiple shows while watching another. eir customers can also access 7-day catch up, along with a range of apps including RTÉ Player, Netflix and Now TV, through the TV box.

 - The Sky Q box also allows you to pause, rewind and record and the 1TB - which comes as standard on all TV plans - allows you to store up to 500 hours of TV.

 - The Virgin 360 TV box also has pause, rewind and record functionality, where you can store hundreds of hours of TV and speedily find what you want to watch with super-powerful Voice Control.
 You can also access Virgin Replay TV and built in apps, such as Netflix through the Virgin 360 TV box.